tushar-c/tushar-c.github.io/_posts/2018-6-28-Going-Further-:-Classification-with-Logistic-Regression.md

 Recall that last time our predictions were given by $$y = {w^T}x + b$$.
 This was a continuous value.
 To extend this same prediction to predict one of two classes, we introduce a function that takes in any value and returns a value in the interval $$[0, 1]$$.
 This function is heavily used in machine learning and it is the **logistic sigmoid function**.

+## Star Of The Show

-This function is given by the formula:
+The logistic sigmoid function is given by the formula:

 $$ f(x) = \frac{1}{1 + e^{-x}}$$